Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Methodology

 \section{Methodology}

-This section describes the complete two-level adaptive architecture. \Cref{sec:formulation} establishes the three-field SIMP formulation and the continuation parameter space. \Cref{sec:agent} presents the LLM agent and its Direct Numeric Control (\DNC{}) interface. \Cref{sec:meta} describes the meta-optimization outer loop. \Cref{sec:baselines} defines the four baseline controllers used for comparison. \Cref{sec:protocol} specifies the experimental protocol, including the standardized sharpening tail that ensures fair comparison.
-The overall pipeline is illustrated in \cref{fig:pipeline}.
+This section describes the complete two-level adaptive architecture.
+Sect.~\ref{sec:formulation} establishes the three-field SIMP formulation and the continuation parameter space.
+Sect.~\ref{sec:agent} presents the LLM agent and its Direct Numeric Control (\DNC{}) interface.
+Sect.~\ref{sec:meta} describes the meta-optimization outer loop.
+Sect.~\ref{sec:baselines} defines the four baseline controllers used for comparison.
+Sect.~\ref{sec:protocol} specifies the experimental protocol, including the standardized sharpening tail that ensures fair comparison.
+The overall pipeline is illustrated in Fig.~\ref{fig:pipeline}.